Army Public School Teacher Recruitment 2022: Over 8000 PGT, TGT and PRT vacancies, find out how to get a job

 - Army Public School Teacher Recruitment 2022 Notification Issued.

-- There are more than 8000 vacancies in hundreds of schools across the country.
+- There are greater than 8000 vacancies in lots of of faculties throughout the nation.

-Registration for the online screening test has started from January 07, as per the notification of Army Public School Teacher Job 2022.
-Candidates who want to appear in this recruitment drive (Army Public School Teacher Jobs) can apply till January 28, 2022.
-You can see the notification and important information of Teacher Recruitment (Shikshak Bharati 2022) below.
+Registration for the web screening check has began from January 07, as per the notification of Army Public School Teacher Job 2022.
+Candidates who need to seem on this recruitment drive (Army Public School Teacher Jobs) can apply until January 28, 2022.
+You possibly can see the notification and vital info of Shikshak Bharti (Shikshak Bharati 2022) beneath.

-UPSC Vacancies 2022: UPSC has recruited for many posts, get good salary under 7th CPC
+UPSC Vacancies 2022: UPSC has recruited for a lot of posts, get good wage below seventh CPC

 When will the ticket be issued – 10 February 2022

-Find out when the exam will be held – 28 February 2022
+Find out when the examination might be held – 28 February 2022

-PGT – Candidate should have passed B.Ed and should have at least 50 percent marks in post graduate degree with related subject.
+PGT – Candidate ought to have handed B.Ed and ought to have at the least 50% marks in publish graduate diploma with associated topic.

-TGT – Must have Bachelor Degree and B.Ed with at least 50% marks from a recognized University or Institution.
+TGT – Should have Bachelor Diploma and BEd with at the least 50% marks from a acknowledged College or Establishment.

-PRT – B.Ed / two year diploma degree and degree with minimum 50% marks.
+PRT – B.Ed / two yr diploma diploma and diploma with minimal 50% marks.

-UPPCL Jobs 2022: Find out hundreds of vacancies, salaries and qualifications for the post of Assistant Engineer in UP Power Department.
+UPPCL Jobs 2022: Find out lots of of vacancies, salaries and {qualifications} for the publish of Assistant Engineer in UP Energy Division.

-Freshers should not be over 40 years of age.
-The maximum age limit for candidates with teaching experience can be up to 57 years.
-Please read the instructions below carefully for more details.
+Freshers shouldn’t be over 40 years of age.
+The utmost age restrict for candidates with instructing expertise will be up to 57 years.
+Please learn the directions beneath fastidiously for extra particulars.

-AWES is conducting OST for recruitment of Primary Trained Teachers (PRT), Trained Graduate Teachers (TGT) and Post Graduate Teachers (PGT) in 137 Army Public Schools (APS) located in various camps and military stations across the country.
-About 8700 teachers will be recruited in these schools.
-Candidates from any affected area due to covid restrictions can attend the AI Proctord test from home.
+AWES is conducting OST for recruitment of Major Educated Lecturers (PRT), Educated Graduate Lecturers (TGT) and Put up Graduate Lecturers (PGT) in 137 Army Public Colleges (APS) positioned in numerous camps and navy stations throughout the nation.
+About 8700 lecturers might be recruited in these faculties.
+Candidates from any affected space due to covid restrictions can attend the AI Proctord check from house.

-Selection of eligible applicants will be based on three stages.
-The first online screening test, interview and evaluation of teaching skills.
-Click here to know about Army Public School Teacher Recruitment Exam Pattern and syllabus-
+Collection of eligible candidates might be primarily based on three phases.
+The primary on-line screening check, interview and analysis of instructing abilities.
+Click on right here to learn about Army Public School Teacher Recruitment Examination Sample and syllabus-

 Army Public School Recruitment 2022 Notification